camilla-cs/APIproject2024/README.md

 14. Run `flask run` to start the server.

 15. To have a preconfigured folder of all endpoints, open the local scratch pad on Insomnia, click on 'Scratch Pad' on the top left and select 'Import'.
 After dowloading the following file  [Insomnia folder](/docs/Insomnia_2024-07-27.json) drop it in the 'Import' window.
-Or, if you want to test it on your own, jump into the 'R8: Application's Endpoints' section of this README file.
+Or, if you want to test it on your own, jump into the [R8: Application's Endpoints](#r8-application's-endpoints) section of this README file.